 Do you remember going along the fence lines and gathering blackberries?
-Do you remember going along those same fence lines and coming home with chiggers and scratches and other assorted "battle marks"?
-But do you remember the best thing about that line and those blackberries... .. the taste of that first blackberry cobbler of the spring and how it just melted in your mouth and you forgot all about those that is, until they marks". started itching again!!!!!!!

-I made my first cobbler of the season on Monday and it was so good and even better when I added a ibg "ole" scoop of vanilla ice

-YUUUUUUUMMMMMMMMYYY!
-Can you tell where I am going this week.....you got it.....to the CAKE-can substitute orange juice blackberry patch and have I got for the brandy if needed! some great recipes for you!
-Pies,
+Do you remember going along those same fence lines and coming home with chiggers COBBLER-one of the originals and scratches and other assorted "battle marks"?
+But do you remember the best thing about that and those line blackberries.....the taste of that first blackberry cobbler of the spring and how it just melted in your mouth and you forgot all those "battle .....that is, until they started itching again!!!!!!! season on Monday and it was so good and even better when I added a ibg "ole" scoop of vanilla ice YUUUUUUMMMMMMMYYY!
+Can you tell where I am going this week.....you got it.....to the blackberry patch and have I got for the brandy if needed! some great recipes for you!
+Pies, cakes, cookies and the best of all cobblers!
+Hope you enjoy them and we will see you in the kitchen!
+FRESH BLACKBERRY and only the best!